-Sometimes it’s hard to know.
-It seems as if everyone is promoting insoles that offer various benefits, but what makes some better than others?
-We’ll help you by dispelling a few myths, so that you can understand what to look for when selecting insoles for your work shoes.
+Sometimes it seems as if everyone is promoting insoles that offer various and all-healing benefits.
+But what makes some better than others?
+In this piece, we’ll help you dispel some myths so that you can understand what to look for when selecting insoles for your work footwear.

 Do insoles really matter?

 Yes.
 And it’s worth getting it right - insoles and orthotics can:

 - improve shoe comfort and balance

 - protect joints

 - reduce fatigue in the legs and lower back